eurocontrol-asu/open_alaqs/documents/user_guide.md

 ### [Output data](#output-data)

+AUSTAL calculates the substance-specific annual means and possibly daily or hourly means with a given number of exceedings.
+More precisely, the annual mean is the mean over the time period defined by the provided file series.dmna.
+In a first step, only the annual mean should be considered.
+The according file for HC for example is hc-y00a.dmna ('00' refers to the grid and will play a role only for nested grids, 'a' refers to additional load).

+The file contains the annual mean concentration for each grid cell of the calculation grid (see austal.txt) in microgramm per cubic metre (see the file header).
+The data part is by default in text form and north-oriented (see the index sequence).

+The statistical uncertainty of every concentration value is provided in the according ﬁle, here **co-y00s.dmna**.

+By default, the concentration file only contains the ground layer (K=1).
+Using the **NOSTANDARD** option, more layers can be written out (e.g. with the additional input line **NOSTANDARD;Kmax=3** in austal.txt).

 ### [Visualize results](#visualize-results)

 To explore the results of a simulation, the user must select the Open-ALAQS file used for the calculation (to ensure the exact grid and date are applied), and then choose one of the output modules: